Janna Jyrkinen: 2024–25 season

 Jyrkinen spent the summer adapting her skating technique to her growth spurt.
 In August 2024, it was announced that Jyrkinen had left her coach, Marina Shirshova, to be coached by Alisa Drei.
 She moved to live alone in Helsinki.

 She started the season by competing on the 2024–25 ISU Challenger Series circuit, finishing eighth at the 2024 CS Nebelhorn Trophy and the 2024 CS Budapest Trophy and fourth at the 2024 CS Trophée Métropole Nice Côte d'Azur.
 She would follow these results up with a fourth-place finish at the 2024 Volvo Open Cup.
 Selected as a host pick at the 2024 Finlandia Trophy, Jyrkinen finished the event in tenth place.

 In December, she won the bronze medal at the 2025 Finnish Championships.
 The following month, Jyrkinen finished sixth at the 2025 Winter World University Games.

 Selected to compete at the 2025 European Championships in Tallinn, Estonia, Jyrkinen placed eighteenth overall.
 She subsequently went on to compete at the Road to 26 Trophy, an Olympic test event, but withdrew following the short program.

+2025–26 season

+Janna finished 6th at the 2026 Finnish Championships.